- 1. (Optional) Create separate workspaces

 If you decide to import the raw data, there are two options:

-• If you have the transcripts as text or just some notes, you can bring them into the notes section of Condens with copy & paste.
-From here you can start to tag the text and build your Artifacts with the highlights.
+If you have the transcripts as text or just some notes, you can bring them into the Notes section of Condens with copy & paste.
+From here you can start to tag the text and build your Artifacts with Highlights.